Spider19996/ha-tally-list-lovelace/README.md

 * **Lock time (ms)** – How long the buttons stay disabled after pressing **+1** or **-1**.
 The default is `400` milliseconds.
 * **Maximum width (px)** – Optional width limit for the card in pixels.
 Enter a number and the `px` unit is added automatically.
 The default is `500` pixels.
 Useful when using panel views to prevent the layout from stretching too wide.
+* **Show remove menu** – Toggle the dropdown for subtracting drinks.
+Enabled by default.
 * **Version** – Displays the installed card version.

 ## Amount Due Ranking